The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 71.7%, 60 basis points worse than the prior-year quarter.
-Operating margin was 17.3%, 90 basis points better than the prior-year quarter.
-Net margin was 10.2%, 10 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 69.0%, 170 basis points worse than the prior-year quarter.
+Operating margin was 8.1%, 270 basis points worse than the prior-year quarter.
+Net margin was 4.0%, 510 basis points worse than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-The stock has a four-star rating (out of five) at Motley Fool CAPS, with 493 members out of 522 rating the stock outperform, and 29 members rating it underperform.
-Among 125 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 119 give TIBCO Software a green thumbs-up, and six give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 500 members out of 530 rating the stock outperform, and 30 members rating it underperform.
+Among 132 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 128 give TIBCO Software a green thumbs-up, and four give it a red thumbs-down.

 Software and computerized services are being consumed in radically different ways, on new and increasingly mobile devices.
 Many old leaders will be left behind.
 Whether or not TIBCO Software makes the coming cut, you should check out the company that Motley Fool analysts expect to lead the pack in "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.